Meet the cast of Midsomer Murders series 20

-DCI John Barnaby is again for extra Midsomer Murders, with DS Jamie Winters by his facet – and in sequence 20 they’re joined by some thrilling visitor stars.
+DCI John Barnaby is again for extra Midsomer Murders, with DS Jamie Winters by his aspect – and in collection 20 they’re joined by some thrilling visitor stars.

-In the meantime, the workforce has a brand new pathologist: the indomitable Fleur Perkins, performed by EastEnders’ Annette Badland.
+In the meantime, the crew has a brand new pathologist: the indomitable Fleur Perkins, performed by EastEnders’ Annette Badland.

 - When is Midsomer Murders again on ITV?